runtimeverification/javamop/README.md

 1. Java Agent

-It is easier to use than the second option.
-Moreso, the user does not need AspectJ compiler (ajc) know-how nor a knowledge of dependencies in the target program.
+Java programming language agents make it possible to instrument programs running on the JVM.
+This option is the easiest to use.
+Moreso, the user does not need AspectJ compiler (ajc), or to know how to resolve dependencies in the target program.
 However, using this option may incur more runtime overhead, since it weaves the code at runtime.

 2. Static Weaving